-Digital transformations will eventually include Collective Intelligence systems that not only use the current narrow artificial intelligence tools but true artificial general intelligence (AGI) based on the cognitive architectures used in the most bleeding-edge AI research in the world and capable of actually creating a mind with human-level intelligence.
+These Collective Intelligence Systems will eventually use not only the current narrow artificial intelligence tools but true artificial general intelligence (AGI) based on the cognitive architectures used in the most bleeding-edge AI research in the world and capable of actually creating a mind with human-level intelligence.
 With such a collective intelligence system, we will effectively create a super-intelligent collective “hive” mind serving as the centerpiece of the ultimate in flat corporate structures for governance and decision making (Yampolskiy).

 Systems like this cannot go out of control, as many individuals fear (Bostrom, Hawking, Musk).
 A collective system has the same power and leverage as each human combined and cannot operate independently.
 These systems are scalable and can allow employee contributions to virtually any knowledge domain while all the employees can contribute to as they have related ideas.
 From the system’s standpoint, everyone is an integral part of the global thinking process.

 “The most successful use cases will be those that seamlessly combine AI with human judgment and experience.”

 As the explosion of Artificial Intelligence tools gives way to an explosion of Collective intelligence systems, let us walk through a scenario: